formulae-org/formulae-js/composing_primer.md

 - Every message you receive will be a Fōrmulæ XML expression.
 - Every response you produce must be a **single Fōrmulæ XML expression** — the bare XML only, with no surrounding prose, no introduction, and no markdown code fences.
+- When your response includes `Graphics.RasterGraphics` elements with `MediaRef="gen-N"` identifiers, you **must also generate each image and include it as an `inline_data` part** in the same response, one per `gen-N` in order.
+A response that contains `gen-N` placeholders without the matching image data is **incomplete** — the placeholders cannot be resolved without the data.

 ---